CREA wants parents to assist children with home purchase with their RRSPs

 The national average price for a home sold in October was $505,937, up five per cent from a year ago, according to figures the association released earlier this month.

-Two of the countries hottest housing markets have been contributing to those gains.
+Two of the country's hottest housing markets have been contributing to those gains.

+The Toronto agency said it is also lobbying the federal government to modernize and expand the Home Buyers’ Plan, saying the HBP "effectively amounts to a zero-interest self-loan" because it allows Canadians to borrow from their own savings.

+"A formalized mechanism which allows for the transfer of RRSP funds from parents to their children would help not only increase the available down payment and reduce the amount borrowed, but also limit risk to the lender," TREB said in a statement.

-Nearly one in five first-time homebuyers received help from a family member with a downpayment, according to a Canada Mortgage and Housing Corp. online survey of 3,002 mortgage consumers completed in March.
+Nearly one-in-five first-time homebuyers have received help from a family member with a down payment, according to a Canada Mortgage and Housing Corp. online survey of 3,002 mortgage consumers completed in March.

 The polling industry’s professional body, the Marketing Research and Intelligence Association, says online surveys cannot be assigned a margin of error because they do not randomly sample the population.